ditpowuh/next-best-chess/README.md

 **Designed to be run locally, without requiring an internet connection!**

+##### Why jQuery?
+This project utilises a dependency that requires jQuery (`@chrisoakman/chessboardjs`), so it is used throughout for consistency, development speed, and to avoid mixing jQuery and native DOM APIs.

 ### Instructions
 1. Install necessary Node.JS packages via `npm install`.
 2. Head to the [Stockfish website](https://stockfishchess.org/) and download the Stockfish engine.